-During the last five years, the college has received over \$20 million in building or renovation funds.
+The college has received over \$20 million in building or renovation funds.
 Over 90 percent of the classrooms are equipped with "smart" classroom technology, and most buildings are equipped with wireless internet capability.
 Chipola has 18 student computer labs.
 These are located in all classroom buildings.
 The state-of-the-art Library houses the student Technology Center and provides numerous databases as part of a state system.
 The new Academic Center for Excellence provides on-demand tutoring and additional academic support.

 The new decade ushered in a new age of technological integration into the curriculum and instruction.
-For example, online courses are offered in every academic department, and state-of-theart technology supports training.
+For example, online courses are offered in every academic department, and state-of-the-art technology supports training.
 Automotive Service Technology, Welding and Engineering Technology students now have some of the most advanced, computer-assisted instructional equipment available.
 Instructors have the capability to simulate equipment failures and track students' progress toward diagnosing the failure.
-Students receive valuable "hands-on" training supplemented by expert instruction.
+Students receive valuable "handson" training supplemented by expert instruction.